kaaedit/kaa/README.rst

 Kaa is easy!
 ------------

 Kaa is very easy to learn in spite of its rich functionality.
-Only thing you need to remember is **"To display menu, hit F1 key or alt+'/' key"**.
+Only thing you need to remember is **"To display menu, hit F1 key or alt+'m' key"**.
 Most of basic features could be accessed from fancy menus by hitting underlined character in the menu items.
 You can use kaa as easy as you are with Notepad on MS-Windows.

 Customizable